 MTC was selected to help the University assess its current student services processes against the function provided by the existing student information system, and develop scenarios for the future evolution of the system to best support the unique needs of UCR Extension.
 Various migration scenarios were studied, including alternative vendor packages and application rebuild approaches.
 UCR Extension has decided to streamline its student services processes and develop an RFP for a new student system.

-IT Support Assessment for Saginaw Valley State University
+IT Support Assessment for Ithaca College

 Project Management provided for ERP implementation at The John Marshall Law School